A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Introduction

 Previous research on simple perovskites has provided valuable methodologies and insights for studying oxygen vacancy.
 For example, experimental studies vary concentrations of one or two metal cations systematically and measure oxygen vacancies using techniques, such as thermo-gravimetry analysis (TGA) \cite{oishi_oxygen_2008, luo_predicting_2014, choi_thermodynamic_2012, bae_investigations_2019, park_accurate_2023, mizusaki_nonstoichiometry_1985}, Columbic titration \cite{jeon_oxygen_2012, choi_correlation_2014, karppinen_oxygen_2002, choi_oxygen_2012}, X-ray photoelectron spectroscopy (XPS) \cite{zhang_tuning_2023}, or iodometric titration \cite{karppinen_oxygen_2002}.
 Then, the vacancies' formation thermodynamics can be determined by applying concentration data to established defect models \cite{bae_defect_2020, choi_correlation_2014}.
 Those studies consistently reveal the importance of the concentration of 2+ cations in the A-site ($X_{2+}$) for forming high oxygen vacancy concentrations \cite{bae_investigations_2019, choi_correlation_2014}.
 However, experimentally sweeping every metal cation concentration is impractical for high-entropy materials with five or more dopants, and no such experimental studies have been reported in the literature.

-In comparison, there are a few computational studies that aim to predict high-entropy doping effects on the oxygen vacancy concentration by calculating vacancy formation energies ($E_{\rm v} $).
-Density functional theory (DFT) studies calculated $E_{\rm v} $ for simple \cite{luo_predicting_2014} and high-entropy oxides \cite{park_accurate_2023, xu_local_2024, zhang_tuning_2023} and found cation substitutions could tune $E_{\rm v}$ as well as where vacancies preferred to form.
+In comparison, there are a few computational studies that aim to predict high-entropy doping effects on the oxygen vacancy concentration by calculating the vacancy formation energy ($E_{\rm v}$).
+Density functional theory (DFT) studies calculated $E_{\rm v}$ for simple \cite{luo_predicting_2014} and high-entropy oxides \cite{park_accurate_2023, xu_local_2024, zhang_tuning_2023} and found cation substitutions could tune $E_{\rm v}$ as well as where vacancies preferred to form.
 An empirical study found such DFT-calculated $E_{\rm v}$ values could be predicted from the oxide's formation enthalpy, electronegativity, and band gap ~\cite{deml_intrinsic_2015}.
 However, while it is possible to predict $E_{\rm v}$ for many high-entropy oxide compositions computationally, these $E_{\rm v} $ predictions have yet to consistently align with experimentally measured oxygen vacancy concentrations.
-A recent study by Park et al.~\cite{park_accurate_2023} calculated $E_{\rm v} $ with DFT across many oxygen sites for one HEPO and three simpler oxides and found all four had significant deviations in $E_{\rm v} $ depending on their cation neighbors.
-To address this variability, Park proposed $E_{\rm v} $ values exist in a distribution, noting the potential implications of the mean and variance on equilibrium vacancy concentration.
+A recent study by Park et al.~\cite{park_accurate_2023} calculated $E_{\rm v} $ with DFT across many oxygen sites for one HEPO and three simpler oxides and found all four had significant deviations in $E_{\rm v}$ depending on their cation neighbors.
+To address this variability, Park proposed $E_{\rm v}$ values exist in a distribution, noting the potential implications of the mean and variance on equilibrium vacancy concentration.
 Xu et al.~\cite{xu_local_2024} also used a statistical approach in their DFT study of complex perovskites to predict oxygen vacancy formation, finding that vacancies preferentially form near cobalt sites.
-Both studies suggest the statistics of $E_{\rm v}$ are key to understanding, predicting, and tuning oxygen vacancies and critical properties dependent on them.
-But the mechanisms of such statistical effects in high-entropy oxides across a range of compositions remain unexplored, both experimentally and computationally.
-This gap needs to be filled to provide principles or guiding models for the selection of cation dopants to tune oxygen vacancies in high-entropy materials.
+Both studies suggest the statistics of $E_{\rm v}$ may be key to predicting and tuning oxygen vacancies, however, the importance of such statistical effects for predictive models is unclear.
+The mechanisms of $E_{\rm v}$ statistics has also remained largely unexplored for a wide range of high-entropy oxides compositions, both experimentally and computationally.
+This gap needs to be filled to provide principles or guiding models for the selection of cation dopants to tune oxygen vacancies, and the critical properties dependent on them, in complex perovskite oxides.